 5. Develop an action plan

 So, you know where you are and you know where you want to go.
-Now it’s time to put those plans into action and set a timeline for your supply chain value mapping, as well as the benchmarks that will help you achieve your goals within your timeline.
+Now it’s time to put those plans into action and set a timeline for your supply chain value steam mapping, as well as the benchmarks that will help you achieve your goals within your timeline.
 Develop a method to track your metrics and have the members of your cross-functional team hold each other accountable for hitting those benchmarks.
 You can even hold weekly team status meetings to ensure everything is on-target.

 However, once your supply chain value stream mapping is complete, the work is not done.
 It will take nearly as much work to maintain a balanced flow and lock in any changes that were made in the process.
 Since you’ll likely be dealing with dozens of suppliers, it may take longer for some to jump on board with any adjustments you make on your end.
 Just be patient and keep communication lines open.
 Be ready to answer questions and provide updates, as your team may decide to tweak things along the way.
 Once you start using your supply chain value streams, you may find you can reduce your lead time on a certain project based on the supplier value stream you use to procure components.
 As you watch your lead times improve, you should also see your customer satisfaction increase.